joolstorrentecalo/gitlab-foss/doc/install/installation.md

 You should have two sections in your `database.yml`: `main:` and `ci:`.
 The `ci`: connection [must be to the same database](../administration/postgresql/multiple_databases.md).
+If, for any reason, you wish to remain on a single database connection, remove the `ci:` section from `config/database.yml`.

 ### Install Gems